archfrog/KioskForge/README.md

     which is shown by the kiosk rebooting into kiosk mode showing the requested URL.
 12. Try out and test the new kiosk.
 If you find issues, please report them (see the section `Bugs` below).
 13. You can either attach a keyboard or SSH into the box (if you know its LAN IP address) to power it off.
 14. Mount the Raspberry Pi in whatever enclosure you are using for your kiosk.
+This is typically custom made by carpenters.

 After that, the kiosk should *theoretically* run nicely and reliably for years and years.
 However, you may want to log into it, using SSH, once in a while to verify that logs are being rotated, that there is sufficient disk space available, and so on.